yearn/yearn-vaults/SPECIFICATION.md

 ### Normal Operation

-NOTE: Users should only withdraw "free" assets as some strategies need to divest "gracefully", and a large withdrawal could negatively affect the position of connected strategies.
+NOTE: Users should only withdraw "free" assets as some strategies need to divest "gracefully", and a large withdrawal could incur a loss, which will get passed back to the withdrawer.

 NOTE: "free" assets in the Vault means the amount the Vault has freely available (e.g. not invested in Strategies)